-What is Eye Lift Surgery?
+What is Eyelid Surgery?

 Before an upper blepharoplasty, a doctor evaluates certain features of the eyelid, including:

-- Definition and visibility of crease
+- Crease definition and visibility

 - Degree of pretarsal show (distance between the lash line and skin fold in a neutral gaze)